 The Adirondack Mountains — and the townships within them —are beautiful places to live and visit.
 Travelers come from around the world to spend time here because of the scenery, the outdoor activities, the hospitality of the local people, and the unique businesses that are scattered throughout our region.
-However, the reality of the Adirondacks is this: It is a challenge to live here year-round!
+However, the reality of the Adirondacks is this: it is sometimes a challenge to live here year-round!
 With a lull in tourism during the late fall and early spring, many business owners become creative and find interesting secondary ways to make their income.
-One business owner, who lives on the top of Hoffman Mountain in the Schroon Lake Region, has managed to to meld two of her favorite things with great success.
+One business owner, who lives in the mountains outside of Schroon Lake, has managed to to meld two of her favorite things with great success.

 True Adirondack spirit

-Laura Donaldson had been a seamstress/tailor for well over 25 years.
-She wasn't your typical small-town seamstress, her business plan was unique because she would travel to her clients' homes, place of business, or any other location they needed her.
-She often found herself working in Newcomb, Schroon Lake, Minerva, Olmstedville, North River, Warrensburg, Glens Falls, Chestertown, Pottersville, Thurman, North Hudson and Adirondack to name a few!
+Laura Donaldson had been a seamstress/tailor for well over 35 years.
+She wasn't your typical small-town seamstress; her business plan was unique because she would travel to her clients' homes, place of business, or any other location they needed her.
+She often found herself working in Newcomb, Schroon Lake, Minerva, Olmstedville, North River, Warrensburg, Glens Falls, Chestertown, Pottersville, Thurman, North Hudson, and Adirondack to name a few!
 Her business thrived, and she was doing well.
 Unfortunately, in 2001 Laura was faced with the challenge of taking care of an entire household due to the passing of her husband.

 Taking a chance

-Both businesses are thriving due to the fact that she melded her businesses together (they even share a website).
+Today, both Laura's B&B and sewing business are thriving due to the fact that she melded them together (they even share a website!).
 Laura has had the pleasure of having guests bring their items to be tailored while they stay at her B&B. Where else is that an option!?
 She happily gets to do two of her favorite things at once — fuss over her guests, and take care of their tailoring needs.
 With the success of her unique business, she was honored recently by Trip Advisor for her growing 5 star reviews.
 But the most rewarding compliment Laura gets is generous and kind comments and gifts from her guests.
-She has had guests take her to dinner and send her unexpected gifts such as an embroidered pillow case, a hat and shirt fororgan donation (in honor of her late husband), an outfit sent for her to use as mother of the bride, and a beautiful signed Wolf Plaque in honor of guests that stayed in her Wolf Room.
+She has had guests take her to dinner and send her unexpected gifts such as an embroidered pillow case, a hat and shirt for organ donation (in honor of her late husband), an outfit sent for her to use as mother of the bride, and a beautiful signed plaque in honor of guests that stayed in her Wolf Room.
 All these kind acts of generosity enforces Laura's will to succeed.

 The personal touch